-We call an oblivious transfer scheme fractional if the probability p that Larry successfully receives the message may be chosen to be different from 1/2.
-The only previous literature on fractional oblivious transfer schemes that we know of is by Brassard et al. [5], who discuss the special case of transferring one message out of a set of n messages.
-We now explain how to achieve non-interactive fractional oblivious transfer schemes for a variety of values for p.
+We call an oblivious transfer scheme fractional if the probability p that Larry successfully receives the message may be chosen to be different from $\frac{1}{2}$.
+The only previous literature on fractional oblivious transfer schemes that we know of is by Brassard et al. [6], who discuss the special case of transferring one message out of a set of n messages.
+We now explain how to achieve noninteractive fractional oblivious transfer schemes for a variety of values for p.

-Let's say that a p-NFOT is a Non-Interactive Fractional Oblivious Transfer protocol in which the transfer probability is p.
+We say that a p-NFOT is a noninteractive fractional oblivious transfer protocol in which the transfer probability is p.
 Our goal is to design such protocols for given values of the probability $p \in [0, 1]$.
 We begin by noting simple solutions for certain values of p.
 Then we move on to the general case, and present two protocols.